Haseebjaved607/Haseebjaved607/README.md

 ## 🙋‍♂️ About Me

 Hi!
-I’m **[Your Name]**, a passionate software developer and tech enthusiast with a love for building dynamic and efficient applications.
+I’m **Haseeb javed**, a passionate software developer and tech enthusiast with a love for building dynamic and efficient applications.
 My expertise lies in front-end and back-end development, and I enjoy working with modern frameworks and technologies to create seamless user experiences.

 ### 🌟 Quick Facts:
 - **👨‍💻 I specialize in:** Full-Stack Development